We advise, plan, test and certify in the development and use of information and communication technologies.

 Projekt 3: Trustworthy AI

 To ensure trustworthy AI, we conduct audits and assess AI applications and algorithms using professional checklists and guidelines.
 In the analysis, we distinguish between pre-processing, in-processing and post-processing.

 Pre-processing methods examine the training data with regard to bias.
 In-processing describes techniques that analyse the network architecture.
 The goal of post-processing is to understand the result of a learning algorithm, provided that the trained model is a black box and the training or learning algorithm cannot be changed.
 The transparency of the AI system is of particular importance.

-The result is certified in a certificate for the reliability, transparency and security of the AI application and the AI algorithms.
+The result is recorded in a certificate on the reliability, transparency and security of the AI application and the AI algorithms.